Jeff Beck: Band leader and co-leader: 1967 to 1974

-They were included on the bill for Rock at The Oval in September 1972, still as "The Jeff Beck Group," which marked the start of a tour schedule of the United Kingdom, the Netherlands, and Germany.
+They were included on the bill for Rock at The Oval in September 1972, still as "The Jeff Beck Group", which marked the start of a tour schedule of the United Kingdom, the Netherlands, and Germany.
 Another U.S. tour began in October 1972, starting at the Hollywood Sportatorium Florida and concluding on 11 November 1972 at The Warehouse in New Orleans.
 In April 1973 the album Beck, Bogert & Appice was released (on Epic Records).
 While critics acknowledged the band's instrumental prowess the album was not commercially well received except for its cover of Stevie Wonder's hit "Superstition".

-On 3 July 1973 Beck joined David Bowie onstage to perform "The Jean Genie"/"Love Me Do" and "Around and Around."
-The show was recorded and filmed, but none of the released editions included Beck.
+On 3 July 1973, Beck joined David Bowie onstage to perform "The Jean Genie"/"Love Me Do" and "Around and Around".
+The show was filmed and was finally released in the 2022 Bowie documentary Moonage Daydream.
 During October 1973 Beck recorded tracks for Michael Fennelly's album Lane Changer.

-Early in January 1974 Beck, Bogert & Appice played at the Rainbow Theatre in London as part of a European tour.
+Early in January 1974, Beck, Bogert & Appice played at the Rainbow Theatre in London as part of a European tour.
 The concert was broadcast in full on the U.S. show Rock Around the World in September of the same year.
 This last recorded work by the band previewed material intended for a second studio album, included on the bootleg At Last Rainbow.
 The tracks "Blues Deluxe" and "BBA Boogie" from this concert were later included on the Jeff Beck compilation Beckology (1991).

 Beck, Bogert & Appice dissolved in April 1974 before their second studio album (produced by Jimmy Miller) was finished.
 Their live album Beck, Bogert & Appice Live in Japan, recorded during their 1973 tour of Japan, was not released until February 1975 by Epic/Sony.

+After a few months, Beck entered Underhill Studio and met with the band Upp; he recruited them to be the backing band for his appearance on the BBC TV program Guitar Workshop in August 1974.
+Beck produced and played on their self-titled debut album and their second album This Way Upp, though his contributions to the second album went uncredited.
+During 1974, he participated in recording sessions for the first album by former Jeff Beck Group member Bobby Tench's band Hummingbird' but did not contribute to the album.